boileaum/phypso/README.md

 ### Howto

-- Use pythran to compile the python submodule `godunov.py` to produce a `godunov.so` object file:
+- Use pythran to compile the python submodule `godunov.py` to produce a `pythran_godunov.so` object file:

 ```
-pythran godunov.py
+make pythran
 ```

 - Execute as if it where standard python

 ```
-python3 burgers.py 1.0 --nmax 1000 --profile
+./burgers.py 1.0 --nmax 1000 --profile
 ```

 ### Acceleration